-- 4. Claimant has an Individualized Education Program (IEP) and he receives special education services and supports through his school district, including occupational therapy and speech therapy, based on speech and language impairment.
-Claimant has been doing well in school academically.
-During the hearing and in its closing argument brief, IRC focused much of its attention on claimant's and his siblings' school accomplishments and the school's evaluations regarding their abilities and argued that they may not suffer substantial deficits in their adaptive functioning.
-Despite IRC's arguments regarding the triplets' abilities and adaptive functioning, the professionals who have interacted with and provided services to the triplets indicated that due to their significant deficits, including deficits in their adaptive functioning, they are in need of multiple services. - 5.
+- 6. Claimant has an Individualized Education Program (IEP) and she receives special education services and supports through her school district, including occupational therapy, based on autism and orthopedic impairment.
+Claimant has been doing well in school academically, and her teacher nominated her to attend the Junior Young Leaders Conference in Washington, D.C., during summer 2018, due to her "scholastic merit, maturity, and strength of character."
+During the hearing and in its closing argument brief, IRC focused much of its attention on claimant's and her siblings' school accomplishments and the school's evaluations regarding their abilities and argued that they may not suffer substantial deficits in their adaptive functioning.
+Despite IRC's arguments regarding the triplets' abilities and adaptive functioning, the professionals who have interacted with and provided services to the triplets indicated that due to their significant deficits, including problems with their adaptive functioning, they are in need of multiple services. - 7.
 Bailey J. Nelson, OTR/L, the children's occupational therapist since August 2017, wrote a letter dated February 22, 2018.
 In her letter, she stated that she treats the triplets on a weekly basis and has been working with them to address "various behavioral, emotional, and self-care concerns."
 She also wrote that "their complex, and various diagnoses represent a complicated and challenging situation."
 She wrote that it is her "professional opinion that the [claimant's] family requires multiple professionals and service providers to aid in the success and development of the children as fully functional, fulfilled, and happy individuals."
-She also noted that "[a]II three have many skills and talents, and are truly incredible children, but they also present with many tricky and demanding needs."
+She also noted that "[a]II three have many skills and talents, and are truly incredible children, but they also present with many tricky and demanding needs." - 8.
+Claimant and her brothers received IRC funded Applied Behavior Analysis (ABA) therapy until July 31, 2017, when the ABA provider, Specialized Psychology

-6. Claimant and his siblings received IRC funded Applied Behavior Analysis (ABA) therapy until July 31, 2017, when the ABA provider, Specialized Psychology Solutions, terminated the services after the provider determined that claimant's brother's needs were beyond what its staff could provide, and the triplets would be better treated by a mental health practitioner.
+Solutions, terminated the services after the provider determined that the needs of one of claimant's brothers were beyond what its staff could provide, and the triplets would be better treated by a mental health practitioner.
 Adam Cash, BCBA-D, Psy.D., Specialized Psychology Solutions's Clinical Director, wrote the following in a February 12, 2018, memorandum:

 At some point, the children were receiving services from multiple professionals and providers that made coordination of care extremely difficult.
-[Claimant's sister's] medical issues were severe and were straining the family's (and my staff's) resources to the breaking point.
+[Claimant's] medical issues were severe and were straining the family's (and my staff's) resources to the breaking point.
 The children and the family as a whole, were in need of significant support just to get by on a daily basis.
-The children continued to need intervention for Autism-related issues, [claimant's brother] was possibly in need of additional mental health treatment, his sister was in need of daily care for her diabetes, and the family needed ongoing respite-type support and most likely family therapy in order to cope with these extreme stressors.
+The children continued to need intervention for Autism-related issues, [claimant's brother] was possibly in need of additional mental health treatment, [claimant] was in need of daily care for her diabetes, and the family needed ongoing respite-type support and most likely family therapy in order to cope with these extreme stressors.
 It was clear to our clinical team that we were simply incapable of providing effective services in such a complex situation and felt that perhaps a more capable program would be more appropriate.